Drupal - Basic: Tables in Drupal

 Pasting tables from Word or Excel

-screenshot wysisyg table from word
+screenshot wysisyg table from wordtable from google sheets

-screenshot wysisyg table cell properties
+screenshot wysisyg table cells

 The rest of the things you can do is very similar to what you are used to with a typical WYSIWYG such as bold, italics, text alignment, and bullet points.